It’s September Already

 Dread it.
 Run from it.
 Winter arrives all the same.

-This quote can perfectly summarise people in Northern Europe since Winter brings darkness and little daylight, snow and low temperatures.
+This quote can perfectly summarize people in Northern Europe since Winter brings darkness and little daylight, snow and low temperatures.
 However there is also another group of people like me that welcome the cooler temperatures that Autumn brings and find an excuse dust off that cashmere sweater again.

 If you haven’t guessed by the title, you are about to read how to layer clothes in 2018 like a pro with a fail-proof easy guide.